Grow Your Teaching Career With Us

 For more information on the cross-cultural activity requirements, refer to the [Cross Cultural Competencies PDF].

-IAG program fees are covered by cooperating host school districts’ program fees.
-These fees cover IAG administrative costs for screening, orientation, and supervising participants, as well as the participant’s supplementary medical insurance (from departure from the home country to when you transfer to your school’s medical insurance coverage, including repatriation and evacuation coverage throughout your program).
+IAG program fees cover administrative costs for screening, orientation, and supervision of participants, as well as the participant’s supplementary medical insurance (from departure from the home country until transfer to the school’s medical insurance coverage, including repatriation and evacuation coverage throughout the program).

 The exact cost of living may vary depending on the location of the teaching assignment.
 More specific information for each area is available in the FAQ section and in the IAG Handbook, provided to all program participants upon acceptance.